Carl-Jones-Git/GameEngine/README.md

 This engine is designed for educational purposes and includes:
 - Well-commented source code explaining techniques
+- Examples of when to use public access vs. encapsulation The following are available on request:
 - Step-by-step tutorials for key systems
 - Performance profiling examples
 - Shader development guides
-- Examples of when to use public access vs. encapsulation

 ## Controls